sedhossein/clean-code-with-clear-coder/README.md

 - You can improve a system by adding new code.
 You can also improve a system by removing code.

+- Features are removed from an application’s user interface, but the backend support code is left in.
+Wizard-generated UI code inserts hooks that are frequently never used.
+Remove dead code wherever possible.
+It gets in the way and slows you down.

 - keep in mind these words :